 One of the leading human and social service organizations in Pima County is the local not for profit Community Action Agency.
-They work with partners to administer many programs for low income families and the larger community.
+They work with partners to administer many programs, including government grants for bills, health care and more for low income families and the larger community.
 While most of the financial aid they offer is in the form of referrals to local Emergency Services Network Providers, they are still one option to call when struggling.

 Rent help, including mortgage assistance and eviction prevention is available from Pima County Community Action Agency and its network providers.
 Financial assistance, or maybe a loan, will be provided to income qualified residents of the county who are in need of short term cash assistance.
 The funds are used to help pay for rent, mortgage, or security deposits for the homeless.
 The aid is intended to stop both foreclosures and evictions in Pima County, and rehouse the homeless.